-Michael Joseph Naughton was born and raised in Nelson, Lancashire, by Irish parents.
+Michael Joseph Naughton was born and raised in Nelson, Lancashire, to Irish parents.
 He attended Ss John Fisher and Thomas More Roman Catholic High School, Colne, Lancashire.
-He left school aged 16 and undertook an apprenticeship in mechanical engineering at a local aerospace engineering company.
+He left school aged 16 and undertook a craft apprenticeship in mechanical engineering at a local aerospace engineering company.
 In all, he worked for four different companies during his engineering career, rising to foreman of two departments in the last company that he worked for – machine shop and maintenance department.

-In his mid-20s, he took several BTEC courses in mechanical engineering related subjects at local colleges to enhance his engineering qualifications and progress his engineering career still further.
-He obtained A levels in mathematics (Burnley College) and sociology (Nelson and Colne College) and a qualification in computer literacy at this time, too.
+In his mid-20s, Michael took several BTEC courses in mechanical engineering related subjects at local colleges to enhance his engineering qualifications and progress his engineering career.
+His enjoyment for learning saw him obtain A levels in Mathematics (Burnley College) and Sociology (Nelson and Colne College) during this period, too.

 Michael graduated from the University of Bristol, UK, with a BSc First Class (Hons) in Sociology in 1996 and obtained a PhD in Sociology at Bristol in 2003.
 His PhD thesis was on the routine nature of miscarriages of justice as evidenced by successful appeals against criminal conviction and the extensive forms of harm that are caused by such miscarriages of justice to victims, their families and society as a whole from a zemiological perspective.
 In terms of theory, it also conceptualised the power relations at play utilizing ideas from Michel Foucault’s thoughts, particularly on power/knowledge and governmentality.
 It formed the basis of his first book: Rethinking Miscarriages of Justice: Beyond the Tip of the Iceberg (2007.
 Palgrave Macmillan).